gesiscss/persistent_binderhub/local/minikube/README.md

 ```

-Before starting your local deployment run:

-`eval $(minikube docker-env)`

-This command sets up docker to use the same Docker daemon as your minikube cluster does.
-This means images you build are directly available to the cluster.
-Note: when you no longer wish to use the minikube host, you can undo this change by running:

-`eval $(minikube docker-env -u)`
+3. Run `minikube ip` to get the IP of the running cluster and
+in `local/minikube/config.yaml` replace all occurrences of `127.0.0.1` with the IP of the cluster.

-3. Deploy persistent BinderHub:
+4. Deploy persistent BinderHub:

 ```bash
 git clone https://github.com/gesiscss/persistent_binderhub.git